nanoy42/picturosaure/README.md

 Picturosaure is a nice Dino helping you to share your pictures.

-It is a simple Django app to share your picutres, with watermarks.
+It is a simple Django app to share your pictures, with watermarks.

 Summary :